 Parties who can resolve their differences on a voluntary basis derive substantial benefits.
 The considerable costs of court action can be avoided.
 In many instances, particularly family cases, the parties will have future dealings.
 Mediation spares them the acrimony often associated with disputes of this type.
 Parties who can resolve their case avoid the uncertainty inherent in a trial.
 Finally, the parties in a mediation can tailor their agreement to their specific needs in a way that simply cannot be accomplished by a judge who has never met them.

-Susan Geenty and Howard Gould are the two primary mediators in our firm.
+Susan Geenty is the primary mediator in our firm.

 Please note the “C” in Collaborative Divorce is capitalized.
 That’s because the term denotes something far more specific than the notion that lawyers should be cooperative with one another.
 Collaborative Divorce is a separate and distinct approach to matrimonial cases.
 Among the unique features are the following: